Fitmate-capstone/Fitmate/README.md

   -  Track the movement, make sure it's accurate, and tally up the reps and sets.
   -  Include a break between each set.
   -  Track the progress
+  -  For now the exercise  that support interactive learning are dumbbell curls, sumo squats and push ups.
 -  Set up your workout schedule, and the app will send you reminders through notifications.
 -  Not sure about gym equipment?
 In FitMate, just snap a photo of the tool, and you'll receive details on its name and the exercises you can do with it.
 - Sign up and log in to secure your progress data.
 In the future, users can save their data without worrying about losing it.